 I.A.3.
 Evidence of Meeting the Standard

-mission statement directly guides the institution's offerings of programs and services. currently ,
+The College’s mission and value statements directly guides the institution's offerings of programs and services.
+In striving to inspire, transform, and empower a diverse community of learners, Santa Ana College offers 255 degrees and certificates including 54 Associate of Arts degrees, 38 Associate of Science degrees, and 29 Associate Degrees for Transfer programs.
+SAC has 36 career education departments offering 63 degrees and 133 certificates that provide students the skills to enter the workforce upon completion of their program.
+In addition, Santa Ana College was selected to participate in the California Community College Bachelors’ degree pilot program and currently offers a Bachelor's degree in Occupational Studies.
+The institution is also recognized for its non-credit program.
+With an unduplicated head count of 19,983, SAC’s School of Continuing Education offers programs in English Language, High School, College Ready, Career Education, Technology training, Spanish Literacy, U.S. Citizenship, and Active adults.

-Through e Program Review processes academic and student services programs evaluate their alignment with the College’s mission, as well as to document and share how successful the program is in advancing the mission.
+Through the College’s Program Review processes academic and student services programs evaluate their alignment with the College’s mission, as well as to document and share how successful the program is in advancing the mission.
 The process also identifies ways to improve programs to increase student learning.
 (1.A.3 – 1) Additionally, all SLO (student learning outcomes) and PLO (program learning outcomes) assessments, which are recorded within Nuventive Improve, an assessment tracking software, are to be incorporated directly into each academic program’s annual and quadrennial program reviews, further ensuring that each program is aligned with the institutional student achievement goals informed by the mission.

-is committed to providing students with tools to achieve academic, personal, and career success offering a variety of services and programs to support its student population.
+The College is committed to providing students with tools to achieve academic, personal, and career success offering a variety of services and programs to support its student population.
 The College has a wide variety of programs and services that support student learning and prepare its diverse students for academic and professional success.
 (1.A.3 – 2) These programs also participate in the annual and quadrennial Program Review processes described above.
 (1.A.3 – 3).
-Examples include the CalWORKS program providing students with academic counseling and case management, job development and placement, tutoring, workshops and referrals to campus and community resources for students meeting Welfare to Work requirements, The Center for Teacher Education is a resource for students interested in pursuing a career in teaching.
-The Mathematic, Engineering, Science Achievement (MESA) supports educationally disadvantaged students to excel in math, computer science, engineering, and science and facilitates transfer to four-year institutions in related fields and the Trio-SSSP program provides supplemental academic services to eligible students.
+Examples include the College’s CalWORKS program providing students with academic counseling and case management, job development and placement, tutoring, workshops and referrals to campus and community resources for students meeting Welfare to Work requirements, The Center for Teacher Education is a resource for students interested in pursuing a career in teaching.
+The Mathematic, Engineering, Science Achievement (program supports educationally disadvantaged students to excel in math, computer science, engineering, and science and facilitates transfer to four-year institutions in related fields and the Trio-SSSP program provides supplemental academic services to eligible students.

 The College’s planning, budgeting, and resource allocation decisions are all guided directly by the College’s mission.
 Each council and committee within the participatory governance structure reviews its goals every Spring semester to ensure that they relate to the mission.
-(1.A.3 – 4) The Planning and Budget Committee has an ongoing goal to regularly evaluate how the budget process ties into the Program Review process, which in turn ensures that all programs are advancing the mission.
+(1.A.3 – 4) The Planning and Budget Committee has an ongoing goal to regularly evaluate how the budget process ties into the Program Review process, which in turn ensures that all programs are advancing the mission of the college.
 (1.A.3 –5).

 The College’s Resource Allocation Request (RAR) annual process requires departments and divisions to specify how that request is related to a specific SLO (student learning outcome) or SUO (service unit outcome), as well as to the College’s Strategic Plan, all of which are directly informed by the mission.
 (1.A.3 – 6, 1.A.3 – 7)